redhat-developer/rhdh-operator/docs/configuration.md

 #### Extra Files

-Extra files can be mounted from pre-created ConfigMaps or Secrets.
+Extra files can be mounted to the Backstage container from pre-created ConfigMaps or Secrets.
 For example, consider the following objects in the namespace:

 ```yaml
 apiVersion: v1